After 3 years of wearing my curls, I finally decided to loc my natural hair a few weeks ago!

 Parting Pattern and Loc Size

-Another thing you want to figure out is the type of parts you want and how big you want your Locs.
+Another thing you want to figure out is the type of parts you want and how big you’d like your Locs.
 Your parting pattern and size are the foundation of your Locs and will determine how you want them to mature.

 Caring for Starter Locs